cakephp/docs/en/core-libraries/text.rst

 Tokenizes a string using ``$separator``, ignoring any instance of ``$separator`` that appears between ``$leftBound`` and ``$rightBound``.

-This method can be useful when splitting up data in that has regular formatting such as tag lists::
+This method can be useful when splitting up data that has regular formatting such as tag lists::

     $data = "cakephp 'great framework' php";